Malaysia’s Booming Medical Tourism Industry: easily accessible world-class healthcare treatments at competitive prices

 Malaysia has received prestigious accolades for its healthcare industry and private hospitals from the following reputable organisations:

 By the UK-based organisation, International Medical Travel Journal (IMTJ)

-- “Medical Travel Destination of the Year” for three consecutive years from 2017-2019 in terms of volume of inbound medical travelers.
+- “Medical Travel Destination of the Year” for four consecutive years from 2017-2020 in terms of volume of inbound medical travellers.